explosion/sense2vec/README.md

 #### <kbd>method</kbd> `Sense2Vec.most_similar`

 Get the most similar entries in the table.
 If more than one key is provided, the average of the vectors is used.
+To make this faster, you can run `Sense2Vec.build_index`, which uses the [annoy](https://github.com/spotify/annoy) library to build an index of the vectors.
+This will make the initial load time slower, but will speed up the most similar calculations significantly.

 | Argument     | Type                      | Description                                             |
 | ------------ | ------------------------- | ------------------------------------------------------- |